pubky/pkarr/README.md

 **with least work**

 Pkarr doesn't need to bootstrap anything or invent anything, instead using 15 years old battle tested Distributed Hash Table with millions of nodes, and good old web servers.

-## Architecture

-### Clients
- #### Recursive DNS resolvers.

-These are existing resolvers in every operating system, completely oblivious to Pkarr, yet by adding one or more trusted Pkarr servers (maybe even running your own), URLs like https://j9afjgmrb65bipi6wreogf8b1emczatecuy9tuzbbwnzsdacpohy should work in browsers and any other application on your device.

- #### Pkarr enabled applications.

- For applications aware of Pkarr, they can directly query the signed payload and verify it themselves in a trustless manner.
- To increase user's privacy they should allow users to use a custom server of their choosing, including a local server if that's available.

- These clients are also capable of submitting signed records to any server to be published on the DHT on their behalf.

-### Servers

-Good old DNS over HTTPs servers, with couple additional responsilities:

- 1. Relaying Get and Put messages from clients to the DHT.
- 2. Implement Caching and backoff to reduce traffic on the DHT.

-## Use cases

-1. Alice is hosting her blog on a paid web hosting service that offers refreshing Alice's records.
-2. Bob mentiones their LN node address in a TXT record, so they run a refresher along side said node.
-3. Carol wants to migrate from a service provider to another in an open network, so she updates here corrisponding record.

-If you think of more, please open a PR.

-## Expectations

-To ensure a good chance of scalability and resilience, a few expectations need to be set straight:

-1. This is **not a storage platform**
-    - Records are ephemeral, and without refreshing them regularly they will be dropped by the DHT.
-    - Popular records may or may not be refreshed by the DNS servers as they get queries for them.
-2. This is **not a realtime communication** medium
-    - Records are heavily cached like in any DNS system.
-    - You are expected to update your records rarely, so you should expect servers to enforce harsh rate-limiting and maybe demand proof of work.
-    - Records are going to be cached heavily to reduce traffic on the DHT, so updates might take some time to propagate, even if you set TTL to 1 second.
-    - In case of a chache miss, traversing the DHT might take few seconds.

-## Bootstrapping and Incentives

-### clients

-By conforming to DNS spec, we ensure that exsiting clients like browsers don't need to do anything, once the user setup their DNS settings to use a set Pkarr servers.

-For applications that want to opt-in without requiring such manual configuration, or if they need to verify the signed records, they only need an extra HTTPs call and few lines of code.

-### Servers

-Pkarr server should be light enough that you can run one on your own, locally or on your VPS.
-They should also be be cheap enough to volunteer running one for your friends or community.
-Donations can keep more popular and beefy servers running.

-Businesses can offer private servers that offer resolving records, and regular refreshing to keep records alive on the DHT.

-Service providers (e.g a web hosting service) are also incintivized to refresh their customer's records as long as they are pointing to them.

-Crucially, thanks to the long history of optimization and infrastructure around DNS, these servers benefit from many layers of caching DNS queries.

-### DHT

-Pkarr will use [Mainline_DHT](https://en.wikipedia.org/wiki/Mainline_DHT) as the overlay network.
-Specifically [BEP44](https://www.bittorrent.org/beps/bep_0044.html) for storing ephemeral arbitrary data.

-Reasons for choosing Mainline include:
-1. 15 years of proven track record facilitating trackerless torrent for people around the world.
-2. Biggest DHT in existence with estimated 10 million nodes.
-3. It is fairly generous with its retaining of mutable data, reducing the need to frequently refresh records, thus reducing traffic.
-4. It has implementation in most languagues, well understood (by many smart people, that may be willing to guide us), and stable enough to make a minimal implementation from scratch if we need to.

-Servers must diligently stay good citizens within the Mainline DHT and strive to minimize traffic across it.
-This ensures that the marginal increase in the cost of operating DHT nodes, resulting from Pkarr, remains insignificant.

-The client-server architecture enables the coordination and potential migration to more efficient alternatives, or even the parallel use of other DHTs alongside Mainline DHT.
-However, it is challenging to surpass the performance of a system that has proven to be effective and reliable for such an extended period.

 ## Roadmap